 Carbon monoxide is an invisible gas given off as a by-product of combustion.
 The burning of fuel of any type, from wood to natural gas, can produce carbon monoxide.
 CO is tasteless, odorless and colorless, which means that humans can be affected by it before they even know it’s present.

-are the most common sources of carbon monoxide in a residential setting.
+Fuel-burning furnaces are the most common sources of carbon monoxide in a residential setting.
 Normally, furnaces are vented to the outdoors to let CO escape the home.
 Damage or other problems with the ventilation system could let CO escape into your home.
-The potential for CO exposure isn’t limited to colder periods when the furnace is in operation.
-Homeowners must be aware of carbon monoxide throughout the year.
-Carbon monoxide can also be generated by other sources, including gas-burning cook stoves or ovens, charcoal grills, automobiles, lawn mowers, snow blowers, space heaters and gas water heaters.

 How to Test CO Detectors